NC’s Lt. Gov. Robinson to speak amid calls for his resignation over anti-LGBT comments - NewsBreak

 Robinson is calling for those books to be removed from schools.

-Robinson is slated to speak at 3 p.m. at his office at the Hawkins Hartness House location on N. Blount Street.
+Robinson is slated to speak at 3 p.m. at his office at the Hawkins Hartness House on N. Blount Street.
+Watch it live in the player above.